|Like Christmas, the Winter solstice celebrates the coming of "light"|

 - Don’t always eat the same foods; variety is the spice of life: this will avoid overloading your system with the same things.

-- Balance heavy foods with plenty of vegetables: vegetables not only provide roughage but a whole load nutrients that your body needs to function properly and to cleanse itself.
+- Balance heavy foods with plenty of vegetables: vegetables not only provide roughage but also contain a whole load nutrients that your body needs to function properly and to cleanse itself.

 - Avoid eating too much red meat and too many carbohydrates in one sitting: You'll probably know already that red meat takes days to go through your body before it gets properly assimilated and its waste products discarded, so in excess it can clog up your digestive system.
 Too many carbs will do the same and combined with excess meat can result in a build up of undigested food and waste products in your digestive tract that can ferment and give you a host of problems from constipation to joint and skin problems.